-Headed up by Anthony Monaco, the Sincura Arts team is regarding as the world's leading expert of Banksy Artworks.
+Headed up by Christopher Wilson, the Sincura Arts team is regarding as the world's leading expert of Banksy Artworks.
 Since 2010 we have been involved with 70% of all Banksy pieces appearing on the streets, from an advisory role with building owners and councils, to media and press engagements, to managing the safe removal and restoration of artwork and including the final sales and exhibitions.
 Though often controversial, we ensure our work is both ethically and morally sound and our sales of these pieces have both benefited local charities and ensured the longevity of the artwork.

 For years the true identity of world-renowned street artist Banksy has been in question.
 Many theories have been put forwards, no conclusive evidence has ever been forthcoming.
 That is until now.

 A limited edition book is now available for pre-order which shows the artist, with paintbrush in hand, busy at work painting one of his most famous murals.

 The book is a follow up to the 2014 project by Sincura arts entitled stealing Banksy?
 Which explored the social, legal and moral issues surrounding the sale of street art.
 It culminated in an exhibition and sale showcasing the most expensive collection of Banksy street art ever assembled under one roof.
 Or so we thought as this cloak and dagger exhibition was actually a stunt to secure interest in the world’s first street art museum.

 This book reveals the untold story of the exhibition and the pieces that were showcased.
 It gives a first ever glimpse into the warehouses and processes used to restore these extraordinary artworks back to their former glory.
 It gives an insight into the future of the notorious workings.

 The book finally reveals 2 pictures of Banksy, with brush in hand, painting his now famous artworks.
 There has never before been conclusive photographic evidence of the illusive street artist painting one of his many pieces.